31 Best Trout Lures Of 2023 Rated By Trout Guides

 Crankbaits, Jerk Baits, Stickbaits

-Crankbaits, or whatever you call them are my favorite type of lure when I want to catch big trout in a river or lake.
-To take advantage of trout feeding behavior I will use my crankbait with a jerking twitching motion most of the time, however, a straight retrieve can get you some strikes.
+Crankbaits are my favorite type of lure when I want to catch big trout in a river or lake.
+To take advantage of trout feeding behavior, I will use my crankbait with a jerking twitching motion most of the time.
+However, a straight retrieve can get you some strikes.

-With two or 3 treble hooks the hooking percentage is high.
+With two or three treble hooks, the hooking percentage is high.

 Some crankbaits with shallow lips do not work well in faster currents and will wobble up-and-out of the water or skim across the surface.

-For faster currents, medium and deep lip crankbaits will stay down and wobble more at slower speeds and they are the best lures for trout in faster currents.
+For faster currents, medium-lip and deep-lip crankbaits will stay down and wobble more at slower speeds, and they are the best lures for trout in faster currents.

 An effective method with the crawfish-colored deep lip crankbaits is to purposely bump the deep lip crankbaits off the rocks and then let them rise a foot or two and then repeat.
 This is an easy meal and works great for big browns, especially on larger rivers.

-Best Sizes: For smaller brookies or trout, 1 to 2-inch lures will work but for the big trout, 3 to 5-inch ones works best.
+Best Sizes: For smaller brookies or trout, 1 to 2-inch lures will work, but for the big trout, 3 to 5-inch ones work best.

 Best Colors: Color patterns will vary depending on light conditions and water clarity.